 Throughout 1964/65 Lamborghini started to see respected auto-scribers from around the world start to take notice.
 After several quality reviews from American and European auto publications and newspapers, word started to reach the buyers.

+At the beginning of 1965 Lamborghini had continuously repeated and emphasized that he was not interested in futuristic or extravagant projects.
+He was not interested in concept cars, he simply wanted to make ultra-fast, flawless, "normal" cars.
+Two brilliant young engineers from Bologna understood this and had a working concept in mind.
+The idea was to design a slightly tamed down race car for the road that could be driven about the countryside, but was not simply a re-invented Gran Tourer with the engine up front.
 Their black-opps project, secretly codenamed 400 TP, was a visionary mid-engined design with the 400 GT’s 4-liter 12-cylinder engine transversely mounted behind the cockpit.
 This engine location was the car's unique selling feature – no road going sports car had previously located the engine behind the cockpit.
 The chassis was made of bent, welded sheet metal, drilled out to decrease weight and further enhance performance and handling capabilities.

 As the story goes, the designers were scared of the reaction from the boss, but when Lamborghini finally saw the 400TP project he approved of it immediately … much to the team’s surprise.
 Ferruccio, despite his visionary abilities, mistakenly declared that “… a car like this should be built because it would make for ‘good advertising’, even though it will clearly never sell more than fifty worldwide.”
 Fifty became 500+ and from those famously misguided words came Lamborghini’s now legendary supercar, the Miura.